Vacuum Advance

 There seem to be a series of engraved lines on the body of the vacuum capsule, exposed progressively as the timing is advanced from a minimum, which may indicate degrees in some way - perhaps 2 degrees per graduation based on the above calculations:

-... and the fully advanced position:
+... and the fully advanced position with no thread showing:

 The vacuum advance characteristics stamped into the upper part of the casing of typical 25D (left) and 45D (right) modules.
 On the 45D it is the '7 15 8' that describe the characteristics.
 The long number below is the Lucas part number, the 'S' of 'Lucas' being just visible to the left of the characteristics.
 The first number is the vacuum at which vacuum advance starts to be applied.
 The second number is the vacuum as which maximum advance is being applied, and the third number is the maximum advance that can be applied in distributor degrees.
 This doubles when read at the crankshaft markings: